 Problems Accessing an iSchool Space

-If your Husky card is not working in a computer lab or iLounge, contact the iSchool facilities manager Carmen Parisi at email@example.com.
+If your Husky Card is not working in a computer lab or iLounge, contact the iSchool Facilities Administrative Coordinator Frankie Fowler at email@example.com.

 The iSchool will be issuing building permits to those students who request them.
-To request a building permit, please complete the survey at catalyst.uw.edu/webq/survey/parisic/282265.
-Deadline to submit building permit requests is Monday, October 12, 5 pm.
-Permits will not be available until the end of October.
+To request a building permit, please complete the survey at catalyst.uw.edu/webq/survey/frankieg/340441.
+Deadline to submit building permit requests is Friday, October 6 at 11 pm.
+Permits will be available the week of October 16th in the iSchool Dean’s Office, MGH 370.

 Regular Mary Gates Hall hours are: